oakcommunity/OAK-onramp-dapp/README.md

 Warning Foundry installs the latest version initially, but subsequent forge update commands will use the master branch.
 $ forge install OpenZeppelin/openzeppelin-contracts
 Add @openzeppelin/contracts/=lib/openzeppelin-contracts/contracts/ in remappings.txt.

+ERC20 ReadMe:
+ERC 20

+Note
+This document is better viewed at https://docs.openzeppelin.com/contracts/api/token/erc20 This set of interfaces, contracts, and utilities are all related to the ERC20 Token Standard.

+Tip
+For an overview of ERC20 tokens and a walk through on how to create a token contract read our ERC20 guide.
+There are a few core contracts that implement the behavior specified in the EIP:

+{IERC20}: the interface all ERC20 implementations should conform to.

+{IERC20Metadata}: the extended ERC20 interface including the name, symbol and decimals functions.

+{ERC20}: the implementation of the ERC20 interface, including the name, symbol and decimals optional standard extension to the base interface.

+Additionally there are multiple custom extensions, including:

+{ERC20Burnable}: destruction of own tokens.

+{ERC20Capped}: enforcement of a cap to the total supply when minting tokens.

+{ERC20Pausable}: ability to pause token transfers.

+{ERC20Permit}: gasless approval of tokens (standardized as ERC2612).

+{ERC20FlashMint}: token level support for flash loans through the minting and burning of ephemeral tokens (standardized as ERC3156).

+{ERC20Votes}: support for voting and vote delegation.

+{ERC20Wrapper}: wrapper to create an ERC20 backed by another ERC20, with deposit and withdraw methods.
+Useful in conjunction with {ERC20Votes}.

+{ERC4626}: tokenized vault that manages shares (represented as ERC20) that are backed by assets (another ERC20).

+Finally, there are some utilities to interact with ERC20 contracts in various ways:

+{SafeERC20}: a wrapper around the interface that eliminates the need to handle boolean return values.

+Other utilities that support ERC20 assets can be found in codebase:

+ERC20 tokens can be timelocked (held tokens for a beneficiary until a specified time) or vested (released following a given schedule) using a {VestingWallet}.

+Note
+This core set of contracts is designed to be unopinionated, allowing developers to access the internal functions in ERC20 (such as _mint) and expose them as external functions in the way they prefer.
+Core

+{{IERC20}}

+{{IERC20Metadata}}

+{{ERC20}}

+Extensions

+{{ERC20Burnable}}

+{{ERC20Capped}}

+{{ERC20Pausable}}

+{{ERC20Permit}}

+{{ERC20Votes}}

+{{ERC20Wrapper}}

+{{ERC20FlashMint}}

+{{ERC4626}}

+Utilities

+{{SafeERC20}}